How To Cook Red Lentils On The Stove And Instant Pot

 Batch cooking red lentils at the beginning of the week is perfect for meal prep.

-Pro tip: Store your cooked lentils in an air-tight glass container such as a mason jar or glass Tupperware.
+• Fridge: Cooked red lentils can keep in the fridge for 6-7 days.
+I always recommend storing food in an air-tight glass container such as a mason jar or glass Tupperware.
 Food stored in glass has been shown to stay fresh longer.

-Cooked red lentils can be frozen for 4-6 months.
+• Freezer: Cooked red lentils can be frozen for 4-6 months.

 Pro Tip: Divide the cooked lentils into smaller chunks so you can thaw a portion of them at a time.